CoinFabrik/web3-grant/curated-list-of-vulnerabilities/README.md

 by preventing transactions by other users from being successfully executed forcing the blockchain state to revert to its original state.

-We classified this type of vulnerability under the ID _dos-unexpected-revert_.
-It is put in the _Denial of Service_ category with and Medium Severity.
+This vulnerability again falls under the [Denial of Service Category](#vulnerability-categories) and similarly has a Medium Severity.

 In this particular example, a Denial of Service through unexpected revert is accomplished by exploiting a smart contract that does not manage storage size